treeverse/lakeFS/docs/contributing.md

 ## Documentation

-Documentation of features and changes in behaviour should be included in the pull-request.
+Documentation of features and changes in behaviour should be included in the pull request.
 You can create separate pull requests for documentation changes only.
 Documentation site customizations should be performed in accordance with the [Just The Docs Customization](https://just-the-docs.github.io/just-the-docs/docs/customization/) guide, which is applied during the site creation process.

 ### CHANGELOG.md

 Any user-facing change should be labeled with `include-changelog`.
-The PR title should contain a concise summary of the feature or fix, and the description should have the GitHub issue number.
+The PR title should contain a concise summary of the feature or fix and the description should have the GitHub issue number.
 When we publish a new version of lakeFS, we will add this to the relevant version section of the changelog.
 If the change should not be included in the changelog, label it with `exclude-changelog`.